cstechfoodie/ReliableUDP-Impementation/README.md

 ## Getting Started

-Import client, server, and reliableUDP project as maven project due to the last one depending on the previous
+Import client, server, and reliableUDP project as maven project due to the previous depending on the reliable udp socket. (other build config is okay)
 ### Attention

 This project is a good reference for your assignment one, two and three in COMP445 Computer Networking and Data Communications at **Concordia University, Montreal**.
 This implementation is not perfect in terms of code complexity and performace, but it is good enough to give you a 10/10 mark.
 But before you decide to refer to its idea, please understand the following issues: